-Troy A. Eid, the former United States Attorney for the District of Colorado, is a principal shareholder in the Denver office of Greenberg Traurig.
+Troy A. Eid, the former U.S. Attorney for the District of Colorado, is a principal shareholder in the firm's Denver office.
 He has wide-ranging experience in complex federal, state and tribal litigation at the administrative, trial and appellate court level.

 Mr. Eid also handles a wide range of sensitive commercial transactions and disputes that require statutory, regulatory or administrative approval.
 Recent examples include:

 •Spearheading the statutory review and community participation process to enable the successful purchase and sale of major hospitals and medical systems under state law, becoming a 'public face' and spokesperson for the transaction.

 •Representing the operators of interstate natural gas pipelines and other energy infrastructure construction projects, coordinating environmental and cultural resource reviews, Native American tribal employment, construction-monitoring, and outreach, and right-of way negotiations on public and private lands.

 •Advising public employee pension funds on the proposed privatization of state departments and agencies.

 •Negotiating a judicial consent decree, on behalf of a multi-national corporation, to settle the largest environmental enforcement action ever filed by the U.S. government under the storm water provisions of the Clean Water Act.